Marcosgt1111/Marcosgt1111/README.md

 ## Hello 👋

-- 🖥 I'm a front end developer
+- 🖥 I'm a fullstack developer
-- 🔭 I am currently looking for opportunities
+- 🔭 applying new ideas and testing new technologies
 - 👨‍🎓 I have a degree in systems analysis and development at etep university center
 - 📚 I continue to improve in what motivates me to move forward